-Best Things To Do In Edinburgh
+Best Things to do in Edinburgh

 Edinburgh is Scotland’s capital city and is one of the most visited cities in Great Britain.
 It’s easy to see why with its medieval old town and elegant Georgian new town as well as the endless amount of gardens and public spaces to explore.
 Edinburgh is also a hilly city with the Edinburgh castle perched up at one end and Calton hill with its many monuments at the other.
 Above these is also the imposing peak of Arthur’s seat looking down towards Holyrood House.
 From here you can head up and join many others watching the sun go down over this fabulous city!

 There are so many things to do in Edinburgh that it’s impossible to visit them all especially if only staying for a short period of time.
 I recently spent 5 days in the city and got to visit most of the highlights and some of the lesser know things to do as well.
 So here I’m giving my top recommendations of places to visit if planning a trip to this beautiful city.
 A couple of these places I never managed to visit myself but have heard great things about them so I’ve included them in my list.
-I covered a variety of experiences from exploring castles and stately homes to family friendly attractions, hikes, wildlife and museums so hopefully there is something for every type of traveler.
+I covered a variety of experiences from exploring castles and stately homes to family friendly attractions, hikes, wildlife and museums so hopefully there is something for every type of traveller.
 For details on pricing and opening times etc, I have given a link to the official websites.

 If on a budget or looking for free things to do in Edinburgh, then read my Budget guide to Edinburgh here